 Activity Evidence that supports this approach Challenge number(s) addressed Pupils gain a breadth of experiences that enhance their learning.
 These experiences lead to SEMH.
-Activities outside the classroom.
-These include school trips/ residential/ visits from companies to school.
-All PP children will be offered help to support involvement in all activities.
 Pupils are engaged and focused within the sessions and enjoy the opportunity to develop their interests.
-They enable pupils to develop their character, resilience, confidence and independence.
-1
+They enable pupils to develop their character, resilience, confidence and 1 Activities outside the classroom.
+These include school trips/ residential/ visits from companies to school. independence.

 Residential is £25 this year.
 If this increases over the coming years school will help with the cost.
 TAs covering lunchtime to enhance SEMH needs of the children.
 Targeted 'Lego therapy' lead by specialised TA's.
+All PP children will be offered help to support involvement in all activities. children. • Targeted 'Lego therapy' lead by specialised TA's.
+Targeted 'Lego therapy' lead by specialised TA's.

-Total budgeted cost: £38,888
+Total budgeted cost: £31,808